-- Physically moving and adjusting patient for proper imagine
+- Physically moving and adjusting the patient for proper imagine

 - Keeping detailed records

 The BLS shows that radiologic technologists are in high demand.
-In 2019, there were 250,700 employed in the U.S., and by 2029 there are expected to be 267,500 (BLS 2021).
-That represents an increase of 7 percent, which is faster than the average for all jobs in the country.
-Although specific salaries are always dependent on several factors, the median salary for a radiologic technologist in the U.S. is $61,900 per year.
-The lowest 10th percentile earned less than $42,180, while the top 10th percentile earned more than $92,660.
+In 2021, there were 222,800 employed in the U.S., and by 2031 there are expected to be 14,100 more (BLS 2022).
+That represents an increase of 6 percent, which is faster than the average for all jobs in the country.
+Although specific salaries depend on several factors, the median salary for a radiologic technologist in the U.S. is $61,370 per year.
+The lowest 10th percentile earned less than $46,850, while the top 10th percentile earned more than $94,880.

-To qualify for a position in radiologic technology, an associate’s degree is the minimum required education, although there are also postsecondary training that least to certificates, and bachelor’s degree.
+To qualify for a position in radiologic technology, an associate’s degree is the minimum required education, although postsecondary training includes certificate programs and bachelor’s degrees.

 Many community colleges offer training programs in radiologic technology.
-The right program for any individual in training will depend on what type of job they hope to find and how much time and tuition they are willing to invest.
-Prospective radiologic technologists should look for training programs that have been accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
-Many positions require that radiologic technologists be certified by the American Registry of Radiologic Technologists though some states have unique licensing requirements.
+However, the right program for radiologic technologists depends on what job they hope to find and how much time and tuition they invest.
+Prospective radiologic technologists should look for training programs that have been accredited by the Joint Review Committee (JRCERT).
+In addition, many positions require radiologic technologists to be certified by the American Registry of Radiologic Technologists.

-- “Radiologic and MRI Technologists,” BLS: Discover the most common paths taken to become a radiologic technologist, employment opportunities, and get information on related occupations and careers.
+- “Radiologic and MRI Technologists,” BLS: Discover the most common paths to becoming a radiologic technologist, employment opportunities, and information on related occupations and careers.